jr0cket/heroku-java-workshop-content/README.md

-# Workshop: Play on Heroku
+# Heroku Workshop

 ![Heroku Logo](images/heroku-concept.png)

   [Heroku](https://www.heroku.com) gives developers an easy way deploy, scale and monitor applications without the need for extensive DevOps training or tooling.

-  This workshop will guide you through the many features of Heroku using a relatively simple application, created with Java, the Play framework and Postgres database.
+  This workshop will guide you through the many features of Heroku using a relatively simple Java application and Postgres database.
 Examples of using Heroku with other languages and frameworks are also included and you are encouraged to try out your own projects on Heroku too.

 > **Info**  All the source code for the applications you deploy is provided.
 Expertise with any of the languages or frameworks used is not required, unless of course you want to develop any of the sample applications further.